-Infection control in the work place should focus on respiratory and hand hygiene.
-Keeping a distance from people with respiratory symptoms should be promoted and when the pandemic is circulating in the community this may be extended to keeping a distance of over one metre between all people regardless of symptom status.
+Infection control in the workplace should focus on respiratory and hand hygiene.
+Keeping a distance from people with respiratory symptoms should be promoted and when the pandemic is circulating in the community this may be extended to keeping over 1.5 metre between all people regardless of symptom status.
 This could include the use of masks by persons with respiratory symptoms if feasible.
 The supply and use of temporary sneeze barriers in the Customer Service area is encouraged.